Using SignalR with Web Apps in Azure App Service

 In the "Select Existing Web Site" dialog, click New.

-In the "Create site on Windows Azure" dialog, enter a unique site name (I added my initials to the suggested "SignalRChat" site name).
+In the "Create site on Windows Azure" dialog, enter a unique app name.
 Select the region closest to you in the Region dropdown.
 Click Create.

 In the "Publish Web" dialog, click Publish.

-When the site has completed publishing, the SignalR Chat application hosted in an Azure Web Site will open in a browser.
+When the app has completed publishing, the SignalR Chat application hosted in Azure App Service Web Apps will open in a browser.

-WebSockets needs to be explicitly enabled in Azure Web Sites to be used in a SignalR application; otherwise, other protocols will be used (See Transports and Fallbacks for details).
+WebSockets needs to be explicitly enabled in your web app to be used in a SignalR application; otherwise, other protocols will be used (See Transports and Fallbacks for details).

-In order to use WebSockets on Azure Web Sites, enable it in the configuration section of the site.
-To do this, open your web site in the Azure Management Portal, and select Configure.
+In order to use WebSockets on Azure App Service Web Apps, enable it in the configuration section of the web app.
+To do this, open your web app in the Azure Management Portal, and select Configure.

-At the top of the configuration page, ensure that .NET 4.5 is used for your web site.
+At the top of the configuration page, ensure that .NET 4.5 is used for your web app.

 On the configuration page, in the WebSockets setting, select On.